mohamed-ben-ticha/Working-on-the-CBIS-DDSM-data-set/README.md

 After you finish with the preprocessing pipeline you can start building your models.
-We used two U-net models but the only difference is in the encoder of each model since we used the basic CNN encoder for the first model and a pretrained VGG16 model for the second model.
+We used two U-net models but the only difference is in the encoder of each one since we used the basic CNN encoder for the first model and a pretrained VGG16 architecture for the second one.

 The U-net architecture: